bhrigu123/Instant-Lyrics/README.md

 * python-gi

-* python3-gi

 * dbus

+* requests: Install from pip as `pip install requests`

+* bs4: Install from pip as `pip install beautifulsoup4`

+* lxml: `pip install lxml`

-You can install these for your system either by `pip` or your package manager.
+You can install the first 2 using your package manager.

-Like, for Ubuntu/Debian based OS, you can install as:
+For Ubuntu/Debian based OS, you can install as:

 `sudo apt install python-gi`
-`sudo apt install python3-gi`

 `sudo apt install python-dbus`

 # Installation